 Resources on How to Be Happy as a Single Woman

 Read The Single Woman: Life, Love, and a Dash of Sass by Mandy Hale if you’re finding yourself unable to be happy.
 She tackles the stigma of being a single woman and shares her tips for happiness, fulfillment, and meaning in life.

 Talk to God.
 Ask Him what dreams He has for you…and start allowing yourself to dream His dreams.
 God’s plans for you are bigger, bolder, and more powerful than anything you could imagine for yourself.

 And finally – learn how to let go of the past

 Even the easiest breakups can be stressful.
 Relationships often take weeks, months, and even years to end – and you may have been unhappy for a long time.
 Once you’ve given yourself a chance to cope with the breakup, you’ll welcome the serenity that settles in.
 Perhaps you were feeling confused, used, taken advantage of, or abused by your ex-boyfriend or ex-husband.

 If you believe you’ll never learn how to be happy as a single woman because you want to get married so badly, give yourself time to grieve the end of your relationship.
 Remember that being single can be a wonderful season of your life.
 You may not remain single forever; learn how to love yourself now.

 Are you having trouble moving on from your past?
 Read How to Let Go of Someone You Love.

 I welcome your thoughts on how to be single even if you wish you were married.
 Feel free to vent, cry, stomp your feet, and even be bitter or depressed.
-You are welcome here!
-I can’t offer advice, but I read every comment.
-And, writing will help you process how you feel about being a single woman when you’d rather be in a relationship…
+Writing will help you process how you feel about being a single woman when you’d rather be in a relationship…